MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-teams-roles.md

 Security architecture, engineering, and operations roles are undergoing a significant transformation of their responsibilities and processes.
 (This transformation is similar to the cloud-driven transformation of infrastructure and platform roles.)
 This security role transformation has been driven by multiple factors:

-- As security tools are increasingly becoming SaaS based, there's less need to design, implement, test, and operate security tool infrastructures.
+- As security tools increasingly become SaaS based, there's less need to design, implement, test, and operate security tool infrastructures.
 These roles do still need to support the full lifecycle of configuring cloud services and solutions (including continuous improvement) to ensure they meet security requirements.

 - The recognition that security is everyone's job is driving a more collaborative and mature approach that enables security and technology teams to work together: